myguidecity/myguide-library-android/README.md

-MyGuide Library provides necessary information about the desired city or selected organization and allow users to access personal services of the organization.
+myguide.city Library provides necessary information about the desired city or selected partner and allows users to access personal services of the partner.

  Usage:
  Get library package "myguide-library.aar" and place it into the lib folder of your Android Studio project